TRossen89/BI_Exam/README.md

 - "Can data on happiness, health, unemployment, social expenditure, taxation, and GDP provide insights into what enhances or diminishes the GDP of nations?"

+---

 ### Guide to the repository:

 #### Extraction and cleaning of data (
 I have used 4 different data sets from 4 different sources.
 Accordingly the extraction and basic cleaning of the different dataset happens in four different Jupyter Notebooks which names all starts with 'Extracting...'.
 In all of these Notebooks one or two data frames has been saved in the 'dataframes.h5' file.
-In the Notebook called 'Merging_data_frames' I have loaded the cleaned data frames from  'dataframes.h5' and merged them into different data frames and saved then them in the 'dataframes.h5' file as well.
+In the Notebook called 'Merging_data_frames.ipynb' I have loaded the cleaned data frames from  'dataframes.h5' and merged them into different data frames and saved then them in the 'dataframes.h5' file as well.

 All data frames in 'dataframes.h5' has been cleaned and follow a specific structure:
 - There are no missing values